ai-codespark/codewiki/README.md

 DeepWiki uses JSON configuration files to manage various aspects of the system:

 1. **`generator.json`**: Configuration for text generation models
-   - Defines available model providers (Google, OpenAI, OpenRouter, Azure, Ollama)
+   - Defines available model providers (Google, OpenAI, OpenRouter, Azure, LiteLLM, Ollama)
    - Specifies default and available models for each provider
    - Contains model-specific parameters like temperature and top_p